DavidHe1127/Mr.He_HandBook/DevOps/AWS/VPC/README.md

 ### NAT Gateway

 - Create per-az NAT Gateway to reduce cross-az data transfer. i.e instance and NAT Gateway in different AZs.
+- 55,000 simultaneous connections to each destination (distinct ip + port combination).
+If threshold is crossed, then you will see `ErrorPortAllocation` issue.
+- Connected to a single subnet corresponding to a particular AZ. e.g all conns from ec2 in az-a will be established to that az's NATG.

 [Reduce cost of NAT Gateway](https://www.stephengrier.com/reducing-the-cost-of-aws-nat-gateways/)